Best Time to Post on Facebook in Australia (2026)

 Posting to Facebook from Australia

-Australia’s engagement clusters around Sydney, Melbourne and Brisbane, all on or near AEST.
-Because Australian peak hours are nearly inverted from the US and Europe, local accounts face less competition from global brands during their prime windows — a genuine timing advantage.
+Australia’s engagement clusters around Sydney, Melbourne and Brisbane.
+Sydney and Melbourne move an hour ahead of Brisbane each summer when they switch to daylight saving and Queensland does not, so treat the Sydney-anchored windows as approximate for a Brisbane audience during those months.
+Because Australian peak hours are nearly inverted from the US and Europe, local accounts face less competition from global brands during their prime windows: a genuine timing advantage.
 Early mornings are strong (Australians are heavy pre-work scrollers) alongside the standard evening block.

 Facebook timing is shaped by local community habits and an older, more daytime-heavy audience than TikTok or Instagram.
 Native photos, group posts and local updates often work during weekday breaks, while Reels borrow more of the evening entertainment pattern from short-form video platforms.
 For local businesses, the key is matching the post to intent: urgent answers before the day starts, proof and project photos when people are planning at home.